jianzhnie/machine_learning_notes/deep-learning/self-supervised/SimCLR.md

 ![Negative pairs](https://sthalles.github.io/assets/contrastive-self-supervised/negative-pairs-2.png)

 SimCLR uses [ResNet-50](https://sthalles.github.io/simple-self-supervised-learning/#4) as the main ConvNet backbone.
-The ResNet receives an augmented image of shape **(224,224,3)** and outputs a 2048-dimensional embedding vector hh.
-Then, a projection head g(.)g(.) is applied to the embedding vector hh which produces a final representation z=g(h)z=g(h).
-The projection head g(.)g(.) is a Multilayer Perceptron (MLP) with 2 dense layers.
+The ResNet receives an augmented image of shape **(224,224,3)** and outputs a 2048-dimensional embedding vector $$h$$.
+Then, a projection head  $$ g(.)$$ is applied to the embedding vector $$h$$   which produces a final representation $$z=g(h)$$.
+The projection head $$g(.)$$ is a Multilayer Perceptron (MLP) with 2 dense layers.
 Both layers have 2048 units and the hidden layer has a non-linearity (ReLU) activation function.

 For the similarity function, the authors use the cosine similarity.
 It measures the cosine of the angle between 2 non-zero vectors in a d-dimensional space.
 If the angle between 2 vectors is 0 degrees, the cosine similarity is 1.
 Otherwise, it outputs a number smaller than 1 all the way down to -1.
-Note that the contrastive learning loss operates on the latent space mapped by the projection head g(.)g(.) — *the zz embedding vectors*.
+Note that the contrastive learning loss operates on the latent space mapped by the projection head $$ g(.)$$ — *the $$ z$$ embedding vectors*.

-Once the system is trained, we can through away the projection head g(.)g(.) and use the representations hh (straight from the ResNet) to learn new downstream tasks.
+Once the system is trained, we can through away the projection head $$g(.)$$ and use the representations $$h$$  (straight from the ResNet) to learn new downstream tasks.

 ![Negative pairs](https://sthalles.github.io/assets/contrastive-self-supervised/simclr-framework.png)